nasa/cumulus-docs/docs/deployment.md

 ### Create a deployer role

-The `deployer` configuration sets up an IAM role with permissions for deploying the cumulus stack.
+The `deployer` configuration sets up an IAM role with permissions for deploying the Cumulus stack.

 __All deployments in the various config.yml files inherit from the `default` deployment, and new deployments only need to override relevant settings.__